-WOW closed after report of positive COVID-19 case
+UPDATE: WOW set to reopen after temporary closure due to COVID-19

+WOW is reopening next week.
+According to a post on the restaurant’s Facebook page, they will reopen June 30.
+Everyone will be required to wear a facemask unless they are eating or drinking.

-WAUSAU, Wis.
-(WSAW) -- WOW is closed after a person who tested positive for COVID-19 was at the facility over the weekend.
+The restaurant and family entertainment center closed last week after a person who tested positive for COVID-19 had been at the facility the previous weekend.

 The Marathon County Health Department confirmed an employee of the restaurant and gaming facility tested positive.
-Judy Burrows, the public information officer, said as of Tuesday morning there is not a need for customers to be tested.
-However, she encouraged anyone with symptoms to seek testing.
-She indicated if the health department's investigation finds that testing customers is warranted, Burrows would alert NewsChannel 7.
+Judy Burrows, the public information officer, said the employee was likely infectious while working over the weekend.
+In an updated press release, the health department says if you visited WOW between June 12 and June 14, you do not need to be tested and should monitor for symptoms.
+Those symptoms include cough, sore throat, headache, fever, and muscle pain.

+“If you’ve been to WOW over the weekend and you’re concerned that you may be exposed, getting tested right now will only tell you that you weren’t sick yesterday and the day before," Burrows said Tuesday in an interview with Newschannel 7.
+"If you were exposed to COVID this weekend, you need to watch for symptoms in the next 10 days to 14 days.”

+She said they have spoken with the employee and are in the middle of the contact tracing investigation.
+She said this can take a long time to complete, with roughly 30 contacts per individual.
+They need to evaluate the amount of risk each individual the infected person had contact with and make recommendations for testing, quarantining, and isolation.

-Burrows said, "This is a good reminder that COVID 19 is present and being spread in the community.
+Burrows also reminds people there is risk of exposure in any public setting.
+She said, "This is a good reminder that COVID 19 is present and being spread in the community.
 People should limit the amount of time spent in public places.
 If they need to or choose to go, wearing masks, social distancing, and sanitizing hands and frequently touched surfaces will help control the spread of disease."

 Wausau on the Water owner, Evan Greenwood told NewsChannel 7 they have gone beyond the health department’s recommendations.
 That includes closing the facility for the meantime, testing every employee for the disease, and alerting the public about its positive case in the interest of transparency.
-Greenwood said they will not reopen the facility until at least all employee test results come in.
+Greenwood said they will not reopen the facility until at least all employee test results come in and are in the process of disinfecting the facility.

 In the company's post on Facebook, it stated they practiced social distancing with their tables and games.
 It said they also sanitize surfaces guests and staff come in contact with.

-Note: UPDATE: WOW set to reopen after temporary closure due to COVID-19